 The Kakenya Center of Excellence was founded by Kakenya Ntaiya, a Maasai woman from Enoosaen, Kenya, who obtained a college education in the United States and returned to her village to start a boarding school for girls in fourth through eighth grades.
 The Center seeks to empower and motivate young girls through education to become agents of change and to break the cycle of destructive cultural practices in Kenya, such as female genital mutilation and early forced marriage.

 In July 2010, we invited Kakenya, then the first youth advisor of the United Nations Population Fund, to speak at our monthly dinner meeting about the importance of educating girls.
 Kakenya told Club members of the Center's need for more living quarters in order to educate more young girls.
 In response, Club members approved a donation to help build a dormitory for the students.
 We continue our support by donating funds annually to help cover school supplies.

 In July 2015 United States President Barack Obama met Linet Momposhi, a young woman in Nairobi, Kenya, who spoke of how her education at the Kakenya Center of Excellence changed her life.
 Read more See videoSee video

-Since 2011, our Club has been a Corporate Sponsor with Running Partners and Cheering Squad participants on the day of their spring and fall races.
-Annually, we donate funds to help the organization cover costs in expanding its services throughout the Washington, D.C. region.
+Since 2011, our Club was a Corporate Sponsor with Running Partners and Cheering Squad participants on the day of their spring and fall races.
+Annually, we donated funds to help the organization cover costs in expanding its services throughout the Washington, D.C. region.

 The Advocacy Project helps marginalized communities to tell their story, claim their rights and produce social change.
 It recruits graduate students to volunteer as Peace Fellows with partner organizations.
 In recent years the organization has used traditional needlecraft projects, such as quilts, knit work, and weavings, to draw attention to human rights abuses.